About U.S. Boards of Nursing

 The Nurse Practice Act

-Each state or territory has a law called the Nurse Practice Act, which is enforced by each nursing board.
+Each jurisdiction has a law called the Nurse Practice Act, which is enforced by each BON.
 Nurses must comply with the law and related rules in order to maintain their licenses.
 The law describes:

 - Qualifications for licensure